wetryingtodorock/getblock-docs/en/rpc-service/dash/json-rpc/dash_getmempoolancestors.md

 ---
-title: dash:getmempoolancestors \[POST\]
+title: dash:getmempoolancestors - Dash
-description: Returns all in-mempool ancestors for a transaction in the mempool.
+description: Example code for the dash:getmempoolancestors json-rpc method. Сomplete guide on how to use dash:getmempoolancestors json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters